jsdoublel/camus/README.md

 Specifically, for each new reticulation edge $r$ creating a cycle $\gamma_r$, we have $\mathcal{Q}\_{\gamma_r}$—the set of quartets "in" the cycle.
-By this we mean the set of quartets where each taxa $t$ in the quartet corresponds to a unique node in $\gamma_r$ that can be reached by a path from $t$ to that unique node, without passing through any other vertices in $\gamma_r$.
+By this we mean the set of quartets where each taxon $t$ in the quartet corresponds to a unique node in $\gamma_r$ that can be reached by a path from $t$ to that unique node, without passing through any other vertices in $\gamma_r$.

 We also define $\mathcal{Q}_{\gamma_r}'$ where $\forall q' \in \mathcal{Q}\_{\gamma_r}',
 \exists q \in \mathcal{Q}\_{\gamma_r}$ where $\mathcal{L}(q') = \mathcal{L}(q)$, where
-$\mathcal{L}(q)$ is the set of taxa in $q$ (in short, $\mathcal{Q}\_{\gamma_r}'$ is the set of all possible quartets on the same set of taxa as the quartets in
+$\mathcal{L}(q)$ is the set of taxa in $q$ (in short, $\mathcal{Q}\_{\gamma_r}'$ is the set of all possible quartets on the same sets of taxa as the quartets in
 $\mathcal{Q}\_{\gamma_r}$).

 Thus, given a quartet set $\mathcal{Q}\_g$ from a gene tree $g$, we can